BasedLinux/bsd/doc/manual/source/language/derivations.md

   > }
   > ```
   >
-  > This will cause Nix to pass environment variables `lib`, `dev`, and `doc` to the builder containing the intended store paths of each output.
+  > This will cause Bsd to pass environment variables `lib`, `dev`, and `doc` to the builder containing the intended store paths of each output.
   > The builder would typically do something like
   >
   > ```bash